El Tatio: Macroorganisms

 In the upper geyser basin, vegetation has been observed to grow within thermal areas, like a thermal marsh.
 A wetland, known as Vega Rinconada, with hydrothermal vents lies west of the upper geyser basin.
-Animal species found at El Tatio include the snail Heleobia and frog Rhinella spinulosa.
+Animal species found at El Tatio include the snail Heleobia, the frog Rhinella spinulosa, and water mites.
 The larvae of this frog at El Tatio live in water with approximately constant temperatures of 25 C and show atypical development patterns compared to frogs of the same species that developed in places with more variable water temperatures.
 Liolaemus lizard species have been recovered from the geyser area.

 Analogies to Mars

-The hydrothermal activity at El Tatio has been used as analogues for processes that took place on early Mars.
+The climate, environment and hydrothermal activity at El Tatio has been used as analogues for processes that took place on early Mars.
 Some microstructures found in the Columbia Hills at the Home Plate landform are similar to these biogenic structures at El Tatio, but do not necessarily imply that the microstructures on Mars are biogenic.